DissonanceTrip/PicoStatusLight/README.md

 This repo is not finished yet.
 If ya wanna use any of this right now you'll have to figure it out yourself.

 # Hardware Needed
-Raspberry Pi Pico W (with headers)
+Raspberry Pi Pico W (with headers) ~ $7.00 USD

-Pimoroni Pico DisplayPack 2.0
+Pimoroni Pico DisplayPack 2.0 ~ $16.00 USD

-A micro-USB cable that does data (some just do power and will not work)
+A micro-USB cable that does data (some just do power and will not work) ~ $2-$8 USD but you probably already have one somewhere.

 # Setup
 Project uses Pimoroni's custom firmware for the Pico W: https://github.com/pimoroni/pimoroni-pico/releases